 - 2001 Communication and Media Studies 4 - above world standard rating

 Moreover, the results from the first ARC Engagement and Impact Assessment confirm the assumptions of our “engaged research” model: of the 23 impact case studies and 21 engagement narratives submitted by Western Sydney University, four were projects led by ICS researchers and School-based ICS members.
 Of these, two received maximum distinction across the three criteria, engagement, impact and approach to impact.
-The Circles of Sustainability: Providing Practical Tools for Creating Sustainable Cities project, led by Paul James, with Liam Magee and Juan Salazar; and Young and Resilient: Transforming research, policy and practice to maximise the benefits of digital technologies for young people, led by Amanda Third, with Philippa Collin and Teresa Swift.
-Two other projects also scored high distinctions in impact and approach to impact: Empowering museums and science centres as change agents in global climate change Interventions, led by Fiona Cameron, with Brett Neilson, Bob Hodge, Juan Salazar, and Ben Dibley; and Aboriginal Community capacity building: Facilitating generational knowledge transfer through engagement with the Strehlow Collection, led by Hart Cohen, with Rachel Morley (SHCA), and Juan Salazar.
+The Circles of Sustainability: Providing Practical Tools for Creating Sustainable Cities project, led by Paul James, with Liam Magee and Juan Francisco Salazar; and Young and Resilient: Transforming research, policy and practice to maximise the benefits of digital technologies for young people, led by Amanda Third, with Philippa Collin and Teresa Swift.
+Two other projects also scored high distinctions in impact and approach to impact: Empowering museums and science centres as change agents in global climate change Interventions, led by Fiona Cameron, with Brett Neilson, Bob Hodge, Juan Francisco Salazar, and Ben Dibley; and Aboriginal Community capacity building: Facilitating generational knowledge transfer through engagement with the Strehlow Collection, led by Hart Cohen, with Rachel Morley (SHCA), and Juan Francisco Salazar.

 The Institute for Culture and Society is the largest dedicated research concentration of its kind in Australia and it holds a strong commitment to making a positive difference in the world through engaged research.
 We aim to carry out innovative interdisciplinary research into continuities and transformations in culture and society in a way that contributes to understanding and shaping contemporary local and global life: research with impact.